PeterBengtson/Ooloi-docs/ADRs/0028-Hierarchical-Rendering-Pipeline.md

 **Real-World Scalability Challenge**: Traditional notation software famously struggles with large complex scores such as Strauss's Elektra recognition scene - dense orchestral passages with intricate notation that cause performance degradation, memory exhaustion, and unresponsive editing.
 These scenarios expose the limitations of eager computation approaches that attempt to process entire scores regardless of user viewport or editing context.

+**Ooloi's Raison d'Être**: This architectural specification represents Ooloi's fundamental value proposition and core innovation - solving the scalability problem that has limited music notation software for decades.
+The 5-stage hierarchical rendering pipeline with plugins as first-class citizens IS Ooloi's answer to enabling professional-grade notation software in the multi-core era.

+**Scaling Breakthrough**: While other notation systems struggle with large orchestral works, Ooloi's fan-out/fan-in architecture enables linear scaling with CPU cores, allowing the system to handle everything from simple lead sheets to Mahler symphonies, Ferneyhough complexity, and contemporary notation extensions with equal efficiency.

 The challenge lies in providing a unified architecture that handles both fundamental notation formatting (chord layouts, articulation placement, beam positioning) and contemporary notational extensions without architectural distinction or performance compromise.

 Ooloi requires an architecture that maintains responsive editing performance with the most demanding symphonic works whilst implementing all notation formatting through a unified plugin system where canonical plugins handle standard notation alongside custom extensions.